li-lindong/PLPS/README.md

 ```

 ## Copyright
-The PANDA dataset is available for the academic purpose only.
+The PLPS dataset is available for the academic purpose only.
 Any researcher who uses the PANDA dataset should obey the licence as below:

-All of the PANDA Dataset (data, annotation and software) are copyright by Smart Imaging Laboratory, Tsinghua-Berkeley Shenzhen Institute and published under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License.
+All of the PLPS Dataset (data, annotation and software) are copyright by College of Electronics and Information Engineering, Sichuan University and published under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License.
 This means that you must attribute the work in the manner specified by the authors, you may not use this work for commercial purposes and if you alter, transform, or build upon this work, you may distribute the resulting work only under the same license.

 This dataset is for non-commercial use only.
 However, if you find yourself or your personal belongings in the data, please contact us, and we will immediately remove the respective images from our servers.